Spraylight/MurlTools/README.md

 ![Remove Delete Dialog](screenshots/remove_delete_dialog.png)

-You can vote for the feature [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9146353-remove-delete-dialog-should-show-up-when-deleting).
+If you want this feature in Visual Studio, you can vote for it [here](http://visualstudio.uservoice.com/forums/121579-visual-studio/suggestions/9146353-remove-delete-dialog-should-show-up-when-deleting).

 ### Support or Contact